• Skip to main content

 Watershed Education and the Meaningful Watershed Educational Experience (MWEE)

-The MWEE framework is promoted across the Commonwealth by Pennsylvania by the Department of Education, Department of Environmental Protection, the Environmental Literacy/MWEE Capacity Building Task Force, and other organizations as the education approach of learner-centered experiences that focus on investigations into local environmental issues that lead to informed action and civic engagement.
+The MWEE framework is promoted across the Commonwealth by Pennsylvania by the Department of Education, Department of Environmental Protection, the Pennsylvania Environmental Literacy Network, and other organizations as the education approach of learner-centered experiences that focus on investigations into local environmental issues that lead to informed action and civic engagement.

 A truly effective MWEE is place-based.
 It catapults students into environmental discovery, inquiry, and action in the story of their local community and watershed.
 Learn more about MWEEs.